RittikSoni/Mother-Earth/README.md

 - **Dynamic Screens and Animations:** Day and night modes with dynamic screens and animations to enhance user experience and reflect real-world environmental changes.
 - **Multi-language Support:** Multiple language support including Japanese, English, and more, to cater to a diverse user base and promote inclusivity.
 - **Background Music:** Support for background music to create an immersive and enjoyable user experience while navigating.
+- **Dynamic Animations:** Experience the beauty of nature through lifelike animations that respond to user interactions, enhancing immersion and environmental connection.
+- **Donations:** Contribute to real-world causes directly from the app, empowering users to make a tangible impact on environmental issues.
+- **Leaderboard:** Compete with friends and other players globally, tracking your progress and environmental impact to inspire friendly competition and motivation.
+- **G-Chat:** Engage in real-time conversations with other players, fostering community and collaboration towards shared environmental goals.

 ## Technologies Used